kiliman/operator-mono-lig/README.md

 - Operator Mono SSm Bold/Bold Italic
 - Operator Mono Light/Light Italic

-### 🐛 Fixed in Version 2.2.1
+### 🐛 Fixed in Version 2.2.2

 Fixed glyph widths Operator Mono Light and Light Italic.
 These fonts accidentally were sized the same as the ScreenSmart versions and caused alignment issues.
+Also fixed a few ligatures that didn't have the correct weight.

-### Customize the generated font
+### 🔧 Customize the generated font

 In addition to the new ligatures, this version now allows you to customize what ligatures are added to a font.
 By default, all available ligatures will be added to the generated font.
 However, if you don't like a particular